VentureCat Official Rules & Guidelines

-Teams or companies that have previously won the 1st, 2nd or 3rd place Grand Prizes at VentureCat Finals are ineligible to compete in VentureCat in future years.
-Teams or companies that previously won prize money at Semifinals or teams that made it to Finals, but did not win a Grand Prize are eligible to apply.
+Teams or companies that have previously won the 1st, 2nd or 3rd place finals prizes at VentureCat finals are ineligible to compete in VentureCat in future years.
+Teams or companies that previously won prize money at semifinals or teams that made it to finals, but did not win a main prize (1st, 2nd or 3rd), are eligible to apply.

 Business Industry & Team

 Teams can be of any size and businesses can cover any industry in one of the five competition tracks.